How to Fix "This Code Is Not Yet Active" Xbox Error

 • Contact Microsoft Support — they cannot activate codes themselves, but they can confirm the code's status and document the issue for you.

-If you still need help create a support ticket and we'll get it sorted immediately.
+If you still need help Open Live Chat 24/7 and we'll get it sorted immediately.

 How to Avoid This in the Future